 Leftover au jus can be kept in an airtight container in the refrigerator for 2-3 days.
 You can even freeze the leftovers in an ice cube tray to add to soups later on.

 How to Serve Au Jus

 You can also serve au jus on the side for dipping Italian beef or roast beef sandwiches served on gluten-free hoagie rolls.
-Hash brown potato casserole, corn casserole, and pasta salad are great sides for these dishes!
+Gluten-free hash brown potato casserole, gluten-free corn casserole, and gluten-free pasta salad are great sides for these dishes!

 No, the ingredients in McCormick Au Jus contain gluten.
 The ingredients listed are: Salt, Corn Starch, Dextrose, Hydrolyzed Corn Gluten, Soy Protein and Wheat Gluten, Beef Fat, Caramel Color, Onion, Corn Syrup Solids, Garlic, Spices (Including Black Pepper), Celery, Sodium Carboxymethyl Cellulose (Thickener), Sodium Caseinate (Milk) & Natural Flavor.